 So, the local market as Chau Long provides everything for these meals and even more…

 Visiting Hanoi, many people are told about Dong Xuan market as Hanoi’s largest covered market.
-Dong Xuan market is actually a wholesale Market offering a wide range of goods as souvenirs, accessories, clothes, household appliances…while Chau Long market is a smaller one and known a wet market, a very traditional market that suites local needs with food ingredients, some footwear shop, dry foods… Thus, Chau Long market is a more local place for you to discover a part of Hanoi’s life.
+Dong Xuan market is actually a wholesale Market offering a wide range of goods as souvenirs, accessories, clothes, and household appliances…while Chau Long market is a smaller one and known as a wet market, a very traditional market that suites local needs with food ingredients, some footwear shop, dry foods… Thus, Chau Long market is a more local place for you to discover a part of Hanoi’s life.

 Where is the next destination after Chau Long Market?